Jimmy McClearn

-Jimmy McClearn is an Irish politician serving as a Galway County Councillor and the former Mayor of County Galway from 2010-2011.
+Jimmy McClearn is an Irish politician serving as a Galway County Councillor and the former Mayor of County Galway from 2010 to 2011.

 A native of Killimor, McClern is a member of Fine Gael.
 He defeated Sinn Féin’s Dermot Connolly for the position of Mayor in January 2010.
 A previous County Mayor, Eddie Haverty, was also a native of Killimor.

 McClearn served on the county council from 1991 to 2004, and again from 2009, for the Loughrea area.
 He is married to Noreen and has three children.